Arihant-A/LNMIIT-RISC-V-FPGA-IP-Development-Internship/Task_1/README.md

 ---

-*Lab performed as part of a RISC-V architecture and toolchain exploration course.*
+*Lab performed as part of a RISC-V architecture and toolchain internship.*